itzmeanjan/fviz/docs/top10ProfilesWithMostlyReactedPostsByYou.md

-# Top 10 profiles, whose posts were mostly reacted by You
+# Top 10 Facebook profiles, whose posts were mostly reacted by You

 ## purpose